David Ojabo: Professional career

+Baltimore Ravens

 Ojabo was drafted by the Baltimore Ravens in the second round, 45th overall, of the 2022 NFL draft.
 He was placed on injured reserve on 31 August 2022 as he continued to recover from the Achilles injury he suffered in March.
-He was activated on 1 November.
+He was activated on November 1st.
 He recorded his first sack in Week 18 in of the 2022 season against the Bengals.

 On 30 September 2023, Ojabo was placed on injured reserve.

+Miami Dolphins

+On 16 March 2026, Ojabo signed with the Miami Dolphins.
+On August 30, he was released as part of final roster cuts.